-III.HOUSING
+III.
+HOUSING

-Students who require modifications to their rooms on campus or need special housing arrangements should contact SAO as soon as possible.
+Students who require modifications to their rooms on campus or need housing accommodations based on a disability, should contact SAO as soon as possible.
 Students must complete the Petition for Reasonable Housing Accommodation Assignment form and provide relevant documentation to support the need for the requested accessible housing accommodations.